-- Auto Reply Email Options.
+- Auto Reply Email Options;

-There are two more option available in this subsection.
+There are two more options available in this subsection.
 The first one allows selecting an email sender for the admin reply email.
 The second option provides the ability to choose a template for the same email.

-Now, let’s see how to hide price with the Amasty request a quote magento module.
+Now, let’s see how to hide price with the Amasty request a quote Magento module.
 The Hide Price Options subsection contains a list of frontend elements that you can hide:

 - ‘Add to Cart’;

 Depending on your business needs, you can create any combination of content displayed on the frontend.